rainbow494/arch-1/doc/en-us/thembid-architecture.markdown

     *   **Stick with the familiar**.
 It may not be optimal, it may not be the best, but it's more important that you get started and make progress.
 You don't want to delay releasing your site so you can learn a completely different tool chain that may make your life somewhat easier and in some projected future.
 The future is now.

     *   **Use what works for other people**.
 The fact that Yahoo and Digg use PHP is a good recommendation.
 Certainly PHP is not the only way to build a site, but it does cut your risk level and help you sleep at night.
-It also means there's an active community that can help you when you have problems.</div>
+It also means there's an active community that can help you when you have problems.